common name: deer flies, yellow flies and horse flies

 There are no effective biological control programs for controlling tabanids.
 There are native beneficial insects that target tabanids.
 Eggs are parasitizied by such Hymenoptera families as Trichogrammatidae, Scelionidae and Chalcididae.
 Diapriidae and Pteromalidae (Hymenoptera) and Bombyliidae and Tachinidae (Diptera) parasitize the larvae and pupa.
 Tabanid adults are used as provisions for nest building wasps.
 Cattle egrets and killdeer are also tabanid feeders.

-Some traps are spherical, black and shiny balls.
+Some traps are black and shiny balls.
 The flies are attracted to these objects as the wind moves them.
 Malaise traps can catch large numbers of flies by simply being in their flight paths or by the use of attractants, such as CO2 and octenol.
 These traps are mostly useful for sampling.
-For personal protection, long sleeve shirts and pants in combination with a repellent containing diethyltoluamidae (DEET), citronella, or geraniol are affective.
+For personal protection, long sleeve shirts and pants in combination with a repellent containing diethyltoluamide (DEET), citronella, or geraniol are affective.
 For livestock, pyrethroid pour-ons function as limited repellents.
-Self-applicating methods are not effective for horse flies.
+Self-application methods are not effective for horse flies.
 Ear tags and head collars impregnated with insecticides have had success in control.
 For removal trapping, recent research has shown that blue cylinders (inverted cups, for example) coated with sticky material and attached to slow moving (<7 mi/hr) objects (the front of a truck or riding lawnmower) or on top of a cap worn atop a person's head are effective at reducing the abundance of these flies.
 See Trolling Deer Fly Trap for more information.

 Figure 9.
 Ball trap, black sphere, used to lure biting flies.
 Photograph by Jason Squitier, University of Florida.